meg-gutshall/flatiron-curriculum-notes/html-and-css-introduction/introduction-to-the-web-and-HTML/what-makes-the-web-possible.md

 ### The Internet

-- There would be no web without Internet
+- There would be no web without Internet.
   - The Internet provides addresses to the clients and servers so that they can exchange information as well as error-connection and reconnection rules.
 - Technologists say that **the web is an Internet application**, but it is not the only one.